 Align your measurement approach with test objectives.
 Subject line tests should focus on open rates, while content tests should emphasize click-through rates and conversions.

 Tracking irrelevant metrics can lead to misguided conclusions about test performance.
+For benchmarks on what “good” looks like, see our email marketing conversion rate guide.

 7. Segment Results by Audience Type

-Analyze test performance across different customer segments — new vs. returning, high-value vs. occasional buyers, different demographic groups — to understand broader implications.
+Analyze test performance across different customer segments (new vs. returning, high-value vs. occasional buyers, different demographic groups) to understand broader implications.

 A test winner overall might perform poorly with specific valuable segments.
+Tools like Bloomreach’s AutoSegments can automatically surface which subscriber segments respond differently to the same test variant.

 8. Document Everything Thoroughly